Top 15 Newsletters for Product Managers

-For all you, product management enthusiasts — you want to learn more about Product Management, but don’t know where to start, or perhaps you’re a product manager looking to strengthen your skills and keep up with the newest industry trends, this list is for you.
+For all you product management enthusiasts who want to learn more about Product Management but don’t know where to start.
+Or if you’re a product manager looking to strengthen your skills and keep up with the newest industry trends, this list is for you.

-On product management, there are hundreds of newsletters to choose from.
+There are hundreds of newsletters to choose from on Product Management.
 The current problem for an aspiring Product Manager isn’t finding information; it’s finding information that’s relevant.
 We are sharing with you the most relevant newsletters for PMs to make it easier for you to find good content.

 1. Lenny’s Newsletter